Michaelangel007/easing/README.md

 ### The magic of 1.70158

-There is an unanswered question:
+If you are like me you might have an unanswered question:

 * Where does the [magic number](https://en.wikipedia.org/wiki/Magic_number_\(programming\)) `1.70158` come from?